Speech Recognition on TV Series with Video-guided Post-ASR Correction: Related Work

+{Recent post-ASR correction \cite{ DBLP:journals/corr/abs-2310-13013} aims at correcting the generative errors of a pretrained ASR model using LLMs, with training-free strategy \cite{DBLP:journals/corr/abs-2505-24347} or light additional training \cite{DBLP:conf/emnlp/RadhakrishnanYK23}. } However, real-world ASR tasks often occur in multimodal contexts, where additional information from video can enhance error correction.

+\yhy{While traditional Audio-Visual Speech Recognition (AVSR) methods, such as AV-HuBERT, have demonstrated success in improving ASR robustness, they primarily rely on low-level sensory fusion \cite{DBLP:conf/interspeech/GabeurSN0AS22, DBLP:conf/cvpr/SeoNS23, DBLP:conf/iclr/ShiHLM22_avhubert}.
+These models focus on extracting lip-reading cues and facial movements, which require high-resolution, perfectly aligned face tracks to function effectively.}

+However, in the complex environment of TV series, such fine-grained visual data is often unavailable due to off-screen speakers, wide shots, or low lighting; at the same time the higher-level context information are overlooked.

-However, real-world ASR tasks often occur in multimodal contexts, where additional information from video and audio can enhance error correction.
-Therefore, we propose a novel multimodal post-correct framework that integrates visual context from video data to improve the quality of ASR outputs.
+In contrast, the role of video context in post-ASR correction remains underexplored, despite its potential to mitigate errors that persist after decoding.
+While these models have demonstrated strong performance, an important research gap remains: the potential role of visual information in further improving ASR performance.
+VLMMs \cite{DBLP:journals/corr/abs-2406-07476, DBLP:conf/acl/0001RKK24, DBLP:conf/emnlp/LinYZCNJ024} have excelled in tasks such as video understanding, captioning, and video-based question answering, but their application to ASR correction remains unexplored.
+Therefore, different from the existing work, we propose a novel training-free multimodal post-ASR correct framework, which integrates visual context from video data to improve the quality of ASR outputs.